bosoninfo/Resource_Power-BI-Desktop/Chapter01/README.md

 # GETTING STARTED

+*:herb: Power BI is a self-service business intelligence solution.*

+*:herb: It is not optimized for large-scale business.*

 Welcome to Chapter 1 of our Power BI Desktop tutorial!
 In this chapter, we'll cover the basics of getting started with Power BI Desktop, a powerful, self-service business intelligence solution.
 While it may not be optimized for large-scale businesses, it offers a wide range of tools and features to help you create visually rich, interactive reports, and share your insights with your team.

 We'll begin by introducing you to the various Power BI tools, including Power BI Desktop, Power BI for mobile, Power BI developer tools, and the Power BI service.
 You'll learn about the different licensing options, from free to premium, and how they cater to different user needs.